ad1mt/Multi-Word-Int-5/README.md

 Written purely in Pascal to be portable to any target and reliable (no assembly or C language code).

 Changes in this version:
--	IntToStr function with same functionality as the .ToStr method (for greater compatibility with existing code)
+-	IntToStr function with the same functionality as the .ToStr method (for greater compatibility with existing code)
+-	Sqrt function with the same functionality as the Sqroot function (for greater compatibility with existing code)